ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-parameter-list.rst

 Vehicle Type/Configuration
 ==========================

-These are basic setup parameters which need to be set in all cases.
+These are basic setup parameters that need to be set in all cases.

 - :ref:`FRAME_CLASS<FRAME_CLASS>`  Note: only Single Heli and Dual Heli are valid with TradHeli firmware
 - :ref:`H_FLYBAR_MODE<H_FLYBAR_MODE>`